Karađorđe's Park: 20th century

+21st century

-Neglected for a long time, Karađorđev Park went through massive reconstruction and beautification in the early 2000s which completely rejuvenated the park, including new benches, children playgrounds and candelabra.
-The idea at the time was to turn it into the first English type park in Belgrade, with added wall around the park, gates with porters and working hours, but after the failed bids for the job, the idea was put on hold for the time being.
+Neglected for a long time, Karađorđev Park went through massive reconstruction and beautification in the early 2000s which completely rejuvenated the park, including new benches, children's playgrounds and candelabra.
+The idea at the time was to turn it into the first English type park in Belgrade, with added wall around the park, gates with porters and working hours, but after the failed bids for the job, the idea was put on hold.

+The central pavilion was abandoned, the pools were covered with earth in 2003 and the flowers were planted.
+There was another, even smaller, green pavilion, at the plateau behind the house.
+It was used for selling food and beverages but was demolished later.
+In September 2019, it was announced that the house will be adapted into the "Momo Kapor Endowment".
+First plans for the Momo Kapor's pavilion were made public in March 2023.
+The pavilion will be preserved (330 m2), the plateau in front of it will be paved with stone slabs in the color of pavilion's façade (792 m2), and swimming pools will be revitalized as the "linear shallow decorative water surface" (133 m2).
+The fountain will be added to the plateau complex, which will serve as an open air public cultural scene.

+On 23 October 2023, a monument to General Božidar Janković was dedicated in the park, close to the Monument to the Liberators of Belgrade.
+It marked the 120th anniversary of the Society of War Volunteers.

 Characteristics

 The park covers an area of 2.52 ha.

-Pavilions

-There is a small, pavilion-type house in the central part of the park.
-There were also two swimming pools in front of it, built during the Interbellum.
-After World War II, in the 1950s, the venue was adapted into the children's cultural center.
-In time, the venue was abandoned and the pools were covered with earth and the flowers were planted.
-There was another, even smaller, green pavilion, at the plateau behind the house.
-It was used for selling food and beverages, but was demolished later.
-In September 2019, it was announced that the house will be adapted into the "Momo Kapor Endowment".